peishanh/Bagel-Protocol/protein_production.md

 ### Instructions

 1. First light Bunsen burner and be sure to work close to the flame to keep contaminants from falling into your samples
   + DO NOT LEAVE BURNER UNATTENDED!
 ALWAYS TURN IT OFF BEFORE LEAVING THE BENCH FOR ANY AMOUNT OF TIME!
   + Sterility is important for days 1 through 3.
-Always have a burner and do not exposed cultures to open air for extended periods.
+Always have a burner and do not expose cultures to open air for extended periods
 1. Dispense 1 µL aliquots of your mutant plasmid into the 15 mL round-bottom tubes
 2. Set round-bottom tubes on ice and incubate on ice for 5 minutes
 3. While the tubes are chilling, get "chemical competent BLR" cells from -80 C freezer and set on ice